-In order to derive the sufficient statistic formula for K{PI} a number of simplifying assumptions were made including a closed economy, no life-cycle earnings dynamics, and no growth.
-In the following section, I relax each of these assumptions and see how doing so changes the sufficient statistic formula.
+In order to derive the sufficient statistic formula for K{PI} a number of simplifying assumptions were made including a closed economy, no life-cycle earnings dynamics, a standard CES production, and no growth.
+In the following section, I relax each of these assumptions and see how doing so changes the results in Table 3.

 Large Open Economy.
 An important simplifying assumption employed in the derivation of K{PI} was a closed economy.
 In this case, K = A in the steady state.
-Consider instead the case of a large open economy in which households can lend to and borrow from abroad, but that the domestic savings supply is large enough in comparison with international capital flows that the domestic savings supply partially determines the domestic interest rate.21 In this case, the steady state asset marker clearing condition is K = A + NFA.
+Consider instead the case of a large open economy in which households can lend to and borrow from abroad, but that the domestic savings supply is large enough in comparison with international capital flows that the domestic savings supply partially determines the domestic interest rate.19 In this case, the steady state asset marker clearing condition is K = A + NFA.
 In this case, the sufficient statistic formula becomes the following.
-See Appendix A.9 for a derivation.
+See Appendix A.8 for a derivation.